 Payroll and taxation

-With employees, you will need to maintain accurate payroll records for at least seven years.
-Companies can do this with payroll software, which the Australian Taxation Office mandates for reporting Single Touch Payroll (STP).
+The law says you need to keep accurate payroll records for at least seven years.
+This is a lot easier with payroll software, which is a requirement for reporting Single Touch Payroll (STP).

 Besides recordkeeping, regular audits are best to ensure total compliance with payroll and tax laws.